54n53/WhichSystem/README.md

 # WhichSystem

-This script allows us to identify (give us a first idea of what we are up against) the operating system we are dealing with from the TTL with which the target responds when we ping it.
+This script allows us to identify (give us a first idea of what we are up against) the operating system we are dealing with from the TTL with which the target responds (ICMP Echo Replay) when we ping it (ICMP Echo Request).

 ## TTL
-Default values for different Operating systems:
+Default values for different Operating Systems:
 | OS              | TTL |
 |-----------------|-----|
 | Windows 7,10,11 | 128 |